On-the-fly statistics¶

 #print(poly_stats_data['date'])

-stats dict_keys(['total_num_particles_released', 'release_groupID_my_release_point', 'dimensions', 'limits', 'release_groupID', 'release_locations', 'release_points', 'count_all_particles', 'count', 'number_released_each_release_group', 'is_polygon_release', 'number_of_release_points', 'time', 'num_released', 'time_var', 'date', 'stats_type', 'connectivity_matrix', 'info', 'params', 'release_group_centered_grids', 'polygon_list', 'particle_status_flags', 'particle_release_groups', 'full_case_params', 'grid'])
+stats dict_keys(['total_num_particles_released', 'dimensions', 'limits', 'variable_attributes', 'num_released_total', 'time', 'count', 'number_released_each_release_group', 'count_all_particles', 'global_attributes', 'time_var', 'date', 'stats_type', 'polygon_list', 'connectivity_matrix', 'particle_status_flags', 'particle_release_groups', 'grid'])

 Text(0.5, 1.0, 'Connectivity time series between release point and polygon')

-Time verses Age statistics
+Time verses Age statistics¶

 Both gridded and polygon statistics come in two types, “time” and “age”.

-• “time” statistics are time series, or snapshots, of particle numbers and particle properties at a time interval given by “calculation_interval” parameter.
+“time” statistics are time series, or snapshots, of particle numbers and particle properties at a time interval given by “calculation_interval” parameter.
 Eg. gridded stats showing how the heat map of a source’s plume evolves over time.

-• “age” statistics are particle counts and properties binned by particle age.
+“age” statistics are particle counts and properties binned by particle age.
 The result are age based histograms of counts or particle proprieties.
 This is useful to give numbers in each age band arriving at a given grid cell or polygon, from each release group.
 Eg. counting how many larvae are old enough to settle in a polygon or grid cell from each potential source location.